ADDITIONAL LEARNING NEEDS

 offered targeted intervention programmes to support their wellbeing

 As part of the review process we may ask your permission to discuss your child at our next Denbighshire Team Around the Schools panel (TAS).
 This is to helps us to plan the most appropriate support for your child with the advice of the Additional Learning Needs team, Inclusion team and the Educational Psychology Service.

 We may also make referrals to:

-CAMHS (Child and Adolescent Mental Health Services), this could be for emotional support, ASD (Autistic Spectrum Disorder) or ADHD (Attention Deficit Hyperactivity Disorder) assessments.
+Child and Adolescent Mental Health Services (CAMHS), this could be for emotional support, Autistic Spectrum Disorder (ASD) or Attention Deficit Hyperactivity Disorder (ADHD) assessments.

-SaLT (Speech and Language Therapy) for pupils that may show a delay in speech or have a speech impediment.
+Speech and Language Therapy (SaLT) for pupils that may show a delay in speech or have a speech impediment.

 ASD Outreach, this may be for advice on staff at the school for pupils with ASD on ways to help to engage them in the classroom.

-BSS Outreach (Behaviour Support Services), this is to help pupils who may be struggling to engage in the school learning.
+Denbighshire Schools Outreach Service (DSOS), this is to help pupils who may be struggling to engage in the school learning.

 St Brigid's ALN staff are not just there to support your child academically, but also to provide the understanding and empathy your child needs.
 Whilst at St Brigid's, the Learning Support Assistants (LSAs), become an important link for your child and their teacher, advocating for them when they feel the need arises.
 They offer an emotional support network, ensuring your child always has a point of contact that they feel comfortable going to if they find things difficult/overwhelming at school